HomoArd/compressor-station-stability-analysis/README.md

   - `ROW_NUMBER()`
   - `DENSE_RANK()`

-## Main Analytical Logic
+### Main analytical logic
-The project builds a final SQL mart that combines:
+The final SQL mart combines:

-### Telemetry aggregates
+#### Telemetry aggregates
-- average pressure, flow, temperature, vibration
+- average pressure, flow, temperature, and vibration
-- min/max values
+- minimum and maximum values
 - measurement count

-### Stability metrics
+#### Stability metrics
 - pressure range
 - flow range
 - temperature range
 - vibration range
-- standard deviation for all major telemetry metrics
+- standard deviation of major telemetry metrics

-### Risk scoring
+#### Risk scoring
 A rule-based risk model is used:
-- if average pressure is above the global average → +1
+- if average pressure is above the global average → `+1`
-- if average flow is above the global average → +1
+- if average flow is above the global average → `+1`
-- if average temperature is above the global average → +1
+- if average temperature is above the global average → `+1`
-- if average vibration is above the global average → +1
+- if average vibration is above the global average → `+1`

 Risk levels:
 - `0–1` → low risk
 - `2` → medium risk
 - `3–4` → high risk

-### Event profile
+#### Event profile
-The final mart also includes:
+The final output also includes:
 - total event count
 - number of alarms
 - number of repairs